This is the photo that caused me to return a camera. Which is kind of crazy because I really do like this photo a lot.

 In video editing, they have something called a "skin tone line" - a line on the Hue/Saturation vector-scope that represents "good" skin tone.
 This gets you to a ballpark region where most people's skin tones will look good, regardless of ethnicity.
 You can think of it as white balance for skin tones.

-Then there's the amount of saturation - darker skin tones tend to be more saturated, which means they're also more sensitive to slight variations in hue overall - if the camera gets the skin tone a little bit wrong on a pale person, they'll get it a lot wrong on a person of darker skin tone.
+Then there's the amount of saturation - darker skin tones tend to be more saturated, which means they're also more sensitive to slight variations in how the camera saturates the image - if the camera gets the skin tone a little bit wrong on a pale person, they'll get it a lot wrong on a person of darker skin tone.
 Though subtle variations in hue tend to get exaggerated more with lighter skin tones.

 Modern cameras tend to go for a more "punchy" saturated look, which can exaggerate subtle differences in color processing for darker skin tones.
 Take a look at the difference between "Standard" (left) and "Portrait" (center) color modes on this camera.
 To the right is the X-Rite Color Checker calibrated RAW version